Ultimate Hagia Sophia Travel Guide: Exploring Istanbul’s Iconic Landmark

 The Deësis mosaic is about 800 years old and has suffered severe damages.

-Opening Hours
+Opening Hours for the Hagia Sophia

 The Hagia Sophia used to be closed on Mondays.
 Now that it is a place of worship, it is open every day from 9 AM to 11 PM.
 However, visitors will have to be aware that prayer times may affect your experience there.

-As of July 2022, the Hagia Sophiia will remain open to tourists during prayer times.
+As of July 2022, the Hagia Sophia will remain open to tourists during prayer times.
 During these times, there will be barriers in the middle of the mosque separating the worshippers.
 You will only be able to cross these barriers while nobody is praying.

 Islamic prayer times change each day according to sunrise and sunset.
 There are 5 times that Muslims pray each day.
 But the times that will affect your visit the most are at noon (around 1 PM), afternoon (around 3:30 PM), sunset (5:45 PM), and night (7:15 PM).
 Friday will be the busiest, so try to avoid visiting the Hagia Sophia that day.